-- I try to avoid zanthan gum where I can, because I believe it’s mostly unneccessary.
+I try to avoid xanthan gum where I can, because I believe it’s mostly unnecessary.
 It can also cause unwanted upset to people with sensitive digestive systems.
-That said, the zanthan gum version of these is far superior to the version without.
-I have included an option (see the binder section below) but I highly recommend the zanthan gum in this case.
+That said, the xanthan gum version of these is far superior to the version without.
+I have included an option (see the binder section below) but I highly recommend the xanthan gum in this case.
 It’s easily acquired at health food stores, bulk food stores or online.

 Firstly, I’d like to point out that butter is very low, if not negligible, in lactose.
 Moreover, we’re browning it!
 Browned butter, if you skim out the little browned bits, is the same as clarified butter (otherwise known as ghee) which is lactose free.

 So, if you’re dealing with a lactose intolerance, you will be fine using butter.
 Lucky you – the brown butter contributes a lot of that nutty wholegrain flavour.
 However, if you need to avoid dairy altogether, following the next steps.

 - Replace the 100g of regular butter with 85g dairy free butter (I used Nuttelex Buttery).
 We use a lesser amount to account for the liquid regular butter loses as it browns.